 We always recommend a vet evaluation when you have concerns about your horse.
 Once it is determined that the cause is allergies, there are many things you can do to improve their condition and manage symptoms.
 Steps to manage the environment and diet should be taken first.
 Horses with barn-associated RAO should be on full-time turnout or as much as possible.
 If the horse must be in a stall for any amount of time it is important that the stall is well ventilated, hay is not stored above the stall, there is no sweeping or stirring up dust around the stall and low dust bedding should be used.
 For horses with pasture-associated RAO it is recommended to reduce or avoid access to pasture except during winter months.
 Wetting hay, using low dust hay or all pelleted feed is recommended.
 If feeding hay, hay should be fed on the ground or hung in hay nets below nose level to prevent debris falling into nostrils.
 If the horse is in a flair up or recovering from one, exercise in winter months should be minimized as cold air can aggravate the inflammation of the airway.
 In some cases, your veterinarian may recommend medication.
 It is important to remember that medication will treat the symptoms but once the medication is discontinued, symptoms will return if the environment has not been managed to reduce the presence of allergens.

 Promoting a healthier body in general is also an important step in improving your horses condition.
 Feeding quality forage, as horses were intended to eat, will help to get them the nutrients they need to have a healthy gut.
 Horses need high fiber, low starch forage to keep their digestive system constantly working and everything moving.
-Feeding whole, natural grains free of fillers, synthetics and sweeteners contribute to a healthy body which leads to reduced inflammation and a rebalanced immune response.
+Feeding whole, natural grains free of fillers, synthetics and sweeteners contribute to a healthy body which leads to reduced swelling within the body and a rebalanced immune response.
 A healthy gut can be promoted by using a natural supplement that contributes to healthy bacteria and flora in the gut that keeps the balance there in check.

-It is important to remember that the inflammation and negative effects on the immune system have likely been occurring for a long period of time and therefore may take more time than you would hope to repair it.
+It is important to remember that the swelling and negative effects on the immune system have likely been occurring for a long period of time and therefore may take more time than you would hope to repair it.
 While many allergies are seasonal and flair ups only occur during certain times of year when the allergen is present, the problem is still there year round.
 Symptoms may not be present but it is important to maintain the regimen to reduce the effects year around, because symptoms will return and at times will be worse, if you don’t.

 If your horse suffers from allergies you may be interested in these Emerald Valley products: